xpsi-group/xpsi/docs/source/example_script.rst

           (see, e.g., :ref:`surfsystems`) to avoid hybrid parallelisation by libraries linked to NumPy and GSL, for instance.

+The optional ``-m`` argument is to run the module :mod:`mpi4py` as main, which enables elegant termination of all MPI processes if one process encounters an unhandled exception, for instance; without out this flag, MPI processes may hang if an unhandled exception is raised in a subset of processes.
+An example of this is an exception thrown from a :class:`~.Prior` subclass during set-up for sampling: only the root (rank zero) process encounters the exception, whilst all other wait for it and will hang indefinitely.
+If one is not monitoring the output during the start of the program to check that sensible things are happening, this can be missed, which is especially problematic on a HPC system on which one is budgeted time and thus there is a serious risk of resource wastage from the perspective of all users of the system.

-The script below is an example like that found on the `Modelling` page, but without being interleaved with verbose explanations.
-The model implemented here is more involved than shown on the `Modelling` page, and than those defined for the example parameter estimation problems that can be found in the ``xpsi/examples`` directory of the repository.
+The script below is an example like that found on the `Modeling` page, but without being interleaved with verbose explanations.
+The model implemented here is more involved than shown on the `Modeling` page, and than those defined for the example parameter estimation problems that can be found in the ``xpsi/examples`` directory of the repository.